 - covering your nose and mouth when you cough and sneeze.
 If you use a tissue, discard it in a plastic-lined rubbish bin, then wash your hands.
 If you do not have a tissue, you can cough or sneeze into your sleeve or inner elbow

-- washing your hands afterwards if you have been in contact with a person or material (such as paperwork) from someone suspected of being unwell, before moving on to other business
+- washing your hands afterward if you have been in contact with a person or material (such as paperwork) from someone suspected of being unwell, before moving on to other business

 - seeking medical advice if you have symptom